-From Disneyland classics to beachfront carousels, the Golden State’s best-in-class theme parks deliver something for everyone—from tots and teens to movie buffs and daredevils.
-Find out what’s in store at these family fun-zones, and get a few tips on how to make your experience even better.
+From Disneyland classics to beachfront carousels, the Golden State’s best-in-class theme parks deliver something for everyone.
+Take a tram ride to tour movie back lots at Universal Studios Hollywood, or ride on a beachfront carousel in Santa Cruz.
+Find out what’s in store at these family fun-zones, with insider tips on new rides, classic favorites, and best entertainment.

 A wide beach and splashable waves are always inviting; add a colorful boardwalk with rides, games, and music—well, how can you say no?
 Not many people do—this popular waterfront boardwalk is a summertime ritual for countless California families, a wonderful way for you to relax and play just like the smiling locals.
 While there are countless attractions lining the boardwalk, the big star is the Giant Dipper, a burly wooden coaster first opened in 1924 and generating screams, squeals, and squinched-shut eyes for decades.
 These days, it’s not the only thrill ride in town; the boardwalk also features the 125-foot/38-meter-high Double Shot tower for heart-in-throat adrenaline lovers.
 For tamer rides, especially for little ones, take a spin on the painstakingly restored 1911 Looff carousel (yes, that’s real horse hair in the tail of your painted steed).
 A noisy but fun indoor arcade offers laser tag, mini-golf, skee-ball and countless video games.
 Peace out with a ride above it all in the overhead Sky Glider funicular (providing GoPro-worthy views of the beach, rides, and Santa Cruz Mountains.
 On Wednesdays in summer, stick around for free outdoor movies on the beach; and on summer Fridays, for free concerts.